How Much Horsepower Does A Turbo Add?

 From here, it’s recirculated back to the intake.
 The air is “forced” into the cylinder, creating a very efficient burn.

-Thus, the cycle continues.
+Thus, the sequence continues.

 Why Does A Turbo Increase Horsepower?